Natural Asset Company: Structure and perations

 Each NAC holds the rights to, and manages the productivity and ecological benefits of, natural assets such as forests, working ranches and farms, grasslands, or marine areas.
 NACs, which are managed by a board of directors and management team, are operated to maximize the ecological value of a designated area under management.

 NACs assign value to ecosystem services, such as carbon retention, freshwater generation, groundwater storage, and erosion prevention.
 The quantity and quality of ecosystem services production, along with the underlying value of the natural assets, are measured and reported annually.

 NACs integrate both traditional cash flows (e.g., from agriculture, carbon credits) and ecological performance value into their equity structure.

 They produce two types of reports: traditional financial statements (GAAP/IFRS) and Ecological Performance Reports (EPRs) to account for non-traditional natural asset and ecosystem services value.

-In May 2025, Fordham University’s Gabelli School of Business formed a partnership with Intrinsic Exchange Group (IEG) to establish a new, independent standards-setting body to develop, maintain, and oversee global accounting and reporting standards for natural capital.
+In May 2025, Fordham University’s Gabelli School of Business formed a partnership with IEG to establish a new, independent standards-setting body to develop, maintain, and oversee global accounting and reporting standards for natural capital.
 IEG licensed its Ecological Performance Reporting framework, used to value NACs, to Fordham.
 The accounting and reporting framework, which is based on the United Nations System of Environmental Economic Accounting - Ecosystem Accounting (SEEA EA), was developed for natural asset companies.

 Origins and development

+The idea of adding natural capital to the balance sheet has been attempted before.
+For example, John Wamsley drove the listing of Earth Sanctuaries on the Australian Stock Exchange in 2000, forming a company that valued environment assets including their stock of endangered species.
+That venture was a commercial failure.

-The concept of NACs was originated by Douglas Eger, who founded IEG in 2017 with support from investors, including the Rockefeller Foundation and the Inter-American Development Bank.
+The modern concept of NACs was originated by Douglas Eger, who founded IEG in 2017 with support from investors, including the Rockefeller Foundation and the Inter-American Development Bank.

 In 2021, IEG and ICE-owned New York Stock Exchange (NYSE) announced plans to introduce NACs as a publicly listed asset class designed to finance natural capital.
 The NYSE filed a listing proposal with the SEC, intending to allow NACs to be traded publicly, but withdrew the proposal in January 2024 amid political backlash and concerns about management of public lands in the U.S.

 IEG continues to advance NACs in private markets and to assist landowners and companies in setting up natural asset company projects in regions including North America, South America, and the Caribbean.

 In addition to private market trading, IEG is exploring public-exchange opportunities to list NACs in Europe, Asia, and the U.S.